valeria-va/ROS2_rUBot_mecanum_ws/Documentation/Files/03_Robot_drivers_Bringup.md

 * **Loop Rate Control:** Uses a timer to periodically check encoders and potentially publish odometry at a configurable rate.
 * **Euler to Quaternion Conversion:** Contains a utility function to convert Euler angles (roll, pitch, yaw) to quaternion representation for the orientation in the odometry message.

-## **5. Robot bringup program in ROS2 environment**
+### **2.2. my_robot bringup package**

 The ROS2 workspace is ros2_ws in our simple code exemple.

 To test the performances follow the instructions:
 - Power the raspberrypi.
-This will connect to the Biorobotics lab with IP (192.168.1.50) and start the container if the Docker service is enabled
+This will connect to the Biorobotics lab with IP (192.168.1.12) and start the container if the Docker service is enabled
 - Open VScode and connect to the robot with ssh on the robot's IP
 - Open the container with
     ````shell